csimth335/MTH335/Chapter4/series-iteration.md

 will produce a sequence converging to $(I-G)^{-1}c$ for any starting vector iff and only if $\rho(G) < 1$.

 Pf.
-We start by wrting
+We start by writing

 $$~
 x^k = G^k x^0 + \sum_{j=0}^{k-1} G^j c.